Hyper-depreciation 2026: we deliver the technical side. You deliver the measurable energy savings.

 What changed between Industry 4.0 and Transizione 5.0?

-Transizione 5.0 keeps the tax-credit framework on Industry 4.0 assets but adds a condition: the investment must generate a measurable reduction in energy consumption (≥3% at site level or ≥5% on the affected process).
-The digital side is combined with efficiency measures and, in some cases, renewable self-consumption.
-The tax benefit scales with the energy savings achieved.
+Transizione 5.0 kept the tax-credit framework on Industry 4.0 assets but added a condition: the investment had to generate a measurable reduction in energy consumption (≥3% at site level or ≥5% on the affected process).
+The same principle — digitization paired with energy efficiency — remains at the core of the 2026 hyper-depreciation, with the tax benefit scaling with the savings achieved.

-Which of IOMA's technical interventions qualify for Transizione 5.0?
+Which of IOMA's technical interventions qualify for the 4.0 incentives and hyper-depreciation?

 Does IOMA handle the asseverated technical report?